vectordotdev/timber-js/packages/core/README.md

 ## The `Base` class

-The [Base](src/base.ts) class provides core features that is extended by loggers.
+The [Base](src/base.ts) class provides core features that are extended by loggers.

 For example - you could create a custom logger that implements its own sync method, for getting data over to [Timber.io](https://timber.io)